Login to Complete a Submission or to Access Judging Panel

 8. SPECIAL RECOGNITION AWARD.
 This category has been created to provide the Jewish Book Council with the flexibility to recognize selection(s) of outstanding merit.
 A select panel, headed by the Chair of the National Jewish Book Awards, will make this determination.
 In this case, additional copies of a book may be requested (with no additional fee required) by the panel.

 9. AUTHORS.
 Authors must be made aware of, and consent to, the entry of his/her book for the National Jewish Book Awards.
-If the author wants to be notified directly of winning or finalist status, we must have the author’s email address.
+We will be contacting the winners directly, so an author email address and phone number are required.

 10. WINNERS.
-For winning books, the individual whose name appears on the submission form will be advised of the judges’ decision in January, 2016.
-It is the responsibility of that person to contact the author.
-If the author’s email address is on the entry form, the author will be notified directly.
+For winning books, Jewish Book Council will notify the author directly.
+The individual whose name appears on the submission form will be advised of the judges’ decision of both the winners and finalists, and should contact the finalists directly, in January 2017.
 The publisher is encouraged to promote the finalists and winning titles through all appropriate media.
 If the author of the work is not living, the award is given to the estate of the author.

 Definition of Award Categories